V/H/S (franchise): V/H/S: Viral (2014)

 As Kevin and the police continues to chase after the truck, onlookers attempt to film the pursuit only to fall victim to hypnotism caused by the videos that are appearing on their cellular devices, and operatic music that begins to play.
 Upon viewing these images and falling into a dazed state, their noses begin to bleed and they commit violent acts.
 When he finally comes across the abandoned ice cream truck, he is greeted inside by a number of stacked televisions that play a live video of Iris instructing him to push a button labeled "Upload" where all of the videos from the VHS tapes, originally discovered by some petty thieves in an abandoned home, will be submitted to the internet.
 Though he initially declines citing the disturbing acts of those who watch them, Iris begins to mutilate herself insisting that he complete the request.
 Deciding to save her life, Kevin uploads the videos only for the video of his girlfriend continuing to mock him.
-Having completed the desires of the unknown threat from the previous two film, he exits the truck, he finds that Iris is laying against it and has been dead for some time.
+Having completed the desires of the unknown threat from the previous two films, he exits the truck, and finds that Iris is laying against it and has been dead for some time.
 Removing her phone from her mouth, his nose begins to bleed, after viewing the screen that displays the various videos.
 With the world now victim to viewing these clips, thousands are now committing horrific crimes, implying that all hope is lost.

 Exclusive to home video release of the movie, a post-credits scene that is not found-footage in style like the rest of the V/H/S segments, shows that a covert operation is investigating the serial killer who is perhaps responsible for the events of each film.